aryehof/dart-eventnotifier/README.md

 ## EventNotifier

 Broadcasts named events to interested subscribers.
-When an event occurs, a method (callbacks) associated with the subscriber is executed.
+When an event occurs, a method (callback) associated with the subscriber is executed.

 This is primarily intended to be mixed-in with a domain model to support change notifications.